 The research training programme in Computer Science is headed by Professor Kim Skak Larsen.

 Major decisions changing the foundation of the research training programme are made after council with other senior faculty members associated with the programme.

 Other researchers associated with the programme

 - Professor Jørgen Bang-Jensen

 - Professor Joan Boyar

 - Associate Professor Marco Chiarandini

-- Professor WSR Rolf Fagerberg
+- Professor Rolf Fagerberg